syntithenai/snips_rasa/README.md

 - Actions sentences preceded by - by default return the text and where the text starts with an _ are executed (snips skills)

-Confirmations, Yes/No Response and Form Wizard stories and more are possible.
+With the story format, confirmations, Yes/No responses, form wizard (slot filling) stories and more are possible.